Urine phosphorus measurement evaluates hyper- and hypophosphatemia and monitors patients with nephrolithiasis.

 Important Note

-Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
-70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+Laboratory test results are the most critical parameter for diagnosing and monitoring all pathological conditions.
+Between 70 to 80% of diagnostic decisions are based on laboratory tests.
+Correctly interpreting laboratory results allows a doctor to distinguish "healthy" from "diseased."

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
-Test results should be interpreted in relation to each individual case and family history, clinical findings and the results of other laboratory tests and information.
-Your personal physician should explain the importance of your test results.
+Test results should be analyzed based on each case and family history, clinical findings, and the results of other laboratory tests and information.
+Your physician should explain the importance of your test results.

-At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.
+At Diagnostiki Athinon, we answer any questions you may have about the test you perform in our laboratory and contact your doctor to ensure you receive the best possible medical care.